DangTrung1212/historty-quiz/memory-bank/progress.md

 - [x] Fix outstanding application bugs (major ones related to quiz state/navigation)
 - [x] Implement highest score tracking in `ProgressContext`
 - [x] Consolidate persistent progress storage to `overallQuizProgress` key
-- [ ] **Implement Progress Widget with Reward Image**
+- [x] Implement Progress Modal with 3-part Reward Image & Navigation to full reward page
+- [x] Update Section Cards to reflect persistent high scores
+- [x] Refactor `/reward` page with static letter and 3-part image
+- [ ] **Display Unlocked Image Piece on Quiz Results Page**
-- [ ] Implement new color theme
+- [ ] Implement new color theme (if planned)
-- [ ] Conduct comprehensive UI/UX overhaul
+- [ ] Conduct comprehensive UI/UX overhaul (if planned)
-- [ ] Full testing of new features and UI
-- [ ] Cleanup unused storage code

 ## Next Milestone Focus
-Implement the Progress Widget on the quiz selection page, including the reward image reveal and highest score display.
+Implement the display of the unlocked image piece on the quiz results page immediately after a high score is achieved for a section.

 ## Recently Completed
-- Fixed state reset bug for DungSai quiz upon navigation.
-- Fixed infinite render loop related to DungSai quiz reset.
-- Wrapped context functions in `useCallback` to stabilize references.
-- Implemented `highestScore` tracking in `ProgressContext`.
-- Consolidated persistent progress tracking to `overallQuizProgress`, removing saves from `MultipleChoiceQuizContext`.
+- Updated `ProgressModal.tsx` to use a 3-part horizontal reward display with correct section ID mapping (`'1', '2', '3'`) and navigation to the final reward page.
+- Updated `SectionCard.tsx` to use `ProgressContext` for displaying persistent high score status (star icon) and scores.
+- Refactored the `/reward` page (`client/src/pages/reward.tsx`) to use a static congratulatory letter and display the 3-part assembled reward image.
+- Deleted redundant `RewardPage.tsx`.

 ## In Progress
-- Implementing the Progress Widget and integrating reward image display.

-## Next Steps
-1. **Implement Progress Widget UI & Logic** (integrating image slices and highest scores).
-2. **Cleanup `lib/storage.ts`**.
-3. **Improve UI/UX** (color theme, responsiveness, accessibility).
-4. **Testing & Polish**.
-5. **Update Documentation** (Memory Bank).
+- Planning and starting implementation for displaying the specific unlocked image piece on the quiz results page.

 ## Active Decisions
-- **Prioritization:** Focus is now on the Progress Widget and reward visualization.
+- **Prioritization:** Focus is on showing immediate reward feedback on the results page.
 - **Progress State:** `ProgressContext` / `overallQuizProgress` is the single source of truth for persistent progress.
-- **State Reset:** Component-level `useEffect` (like in `quiz.tsx`) is used for state resets triggered by navigation/mounting.
+- **Static Content:** Presentational text like the reward letter is best kept within page components.